Re-Engage Lapsed Donors Through Email

 Using action-oriented language

-Offering various donation options, such as one-time gifts or monthly recurring donations
+Providing various donation options including one-time gifts or monthly recurring donations.

 Timing and Frequency:

-If a donor hasn’t re-engaged after three months, send a second reconnecting email six months after their last donation.
-In this email, emphasize the impact of their past contributions and the importance of their continued support for your organization’s mission.
-Share stories of the lives changed and progress made as a result of your work.
-Remember to be concise, engaging, and focus on building an emotional connection.
+For donors who have not been re-engaged within three months, send a second re-connect email six months after the last gift.
+In this email, highlight the impact of their prior contributions and the significance of their ongoing support for your organization’s cause.
+Be willing to tell people the stories of people who have had their lives changed and benefited from your work.
+Keep it brief, make it memorable, and do not neglect the emotional impact.

 B. Special Occasions and Campaigns